April 07, 2015 // 2:00pm — 3:30pm

 February 27, 2015 // 9:30am — 11:00am

 In three months, the Burundian elections season will begin.
 These will be the country’s second direct elections since its decade-long conflict ended in 2003.
 Preparations are underway for the elections, with the mobilization of efforts by the Burundian Government, its international partners, as well as national and global civil society groups.
-Please join us for a discussion organized by the Great Lakes Policy Forum, hosted by the Woodrow Wilson Center, to take stock of the current pre-electoral context, and priorities over the coming months.
-The panel discussion will feature perspectives from the Burundian and US governments, as well as Burundian and international civil society groups.
-What are the priorities for the Burundian government?
-What gaps remain unfilled?
-Where do civil society groups see priorities lying in order to ensure an inclusive, peaceful and successful electoral process?
+Search for Common Ground (SFCG) and the Africa Program of the Wilson Center hosted a panel to discuss the current pre-electoral context in Burundi, and priorities over the coming months.

 February 23, 2015 // 9:00am — 10:30am

-The Wilson Center's Mexico Institute is pleased to a discussion on the future of the left in Mexico and the challenges the country faces.
+The Wilson Center's Mexico Institute hosted a discussion on the future of the left in Mexico and the challenges the country faces.

 February 12, 2015 // 1:00pm — 5:00pm